-- CCVB-SD successfully combines the advantages of CCVB and restricted CCSD.
+CCVB-SD successfully combines the advantages of CCVB and restricted CCSD.
 It describes valence correlation correctly even near multiple bond dissociation.
-It is spin-pure, size-extensive and also more black-box than CCVB as its energy is invariant under rotations in occupied and virtual MO space.
+It is spin-pure, size-extensive, and also more black-box than CCVB as its energy is invariant under rotations in occupied and virtual orbital spaces.

-- The block-tensor based implementation of CCVB-SD in Q-Chem makes large scale applications, such as calculating acene oligomers correlating up to 318 electrons in 318 orbitals, possible.
+The block-tensor based implementation of CCVB-SD enables large-scale applications, such as calculating acene oligomers correlating up to 318 electrons in 318 orbitals.

 Correlation energy error with respect to DMRG per acene unit in n-acene of different CC methods

 Correlation-energy recovery for various methods in the dissociation of N\(_2\), STO-3G basis